-Back view of the same postcard
+Back view of the postcard pictured on the previous page

 The Arthur Godfrey Show: Born on August 31, 1903, Arthur Godfrey worked in radio until his first television show, "Arthur Godfrey's Talent Scouts," was introduced in December 1948 on CBS.
 The aim of the show was to discover new talent, with an applause meter that measured audience reaction to each contestant.
-Louise was watching the show on January 21, 1957 when Patsy first performed "Walkin' After Midnight".
+Louise was watching the show on January 21, 1957, when Patsy first performed "Walkin' After Midnight".